Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Numerical investigation of the ansatze capabilities

 \subsubsection{BH model with $N_S=3$ and $4$ sites}

-Turning to larger systems, Figs.~\ref{fig:Proof_3sites} and \ref{fig:trimer_fidelity} show the results obtained on the three-site BH model for $\Lambda$ values corresponding to different regimes of correlation (as marked by the vertical red-dashed lines in the left panel Fig.~\ref{fig:3_4sites}).
-A monomodal and bimodal initial states are again considered and read $\ket{\Psi_{ini}} = \ket{N_B,0,0}$ and $\ket{\Psi_{ini}} = \ket{\frac{N_B}{2},0,\frac{N_B}{2}}$ respectively (\textit{n.b.} for odd total number of bosons we took $\ket{\Psi_{ini}} = \ket{\frac{N_B+1}{2},0,\frac{N_B+1}{2}-1}$ instead).
+Turning to larger systems, Figs.~\ref{fig:Proof_3sites} show the results obtained on the three-site BH model for $\Lambda$ values corresponding to different regimes of correlation (as marked by the vertical red-dashed lines in the left panel Fig.~\ref{fig:3_4sites}).
+A single-mode and two-mode initial states are again considered and read $\ket{\Psi_{ini}} = \ket{N_B,0,0}$ and $\ket{\Psi_{ini}} = \ket{\frac{N_B}{2},0,\frac{N_B}{2}}$ respectively (\textit{n.b.} for odd total number of bosons we took $\ket{\Psi_{ini}} = \ket{\frac{N_B+1}{2},0,\frac{N_B+1}{2}-1}$ instead).
 Compared to the BH dimer, the dimension of the Fock space is non-linear in $N_B$ (see Tab.~\ref{table:dimensions}) thus leading to a maximum number of bosonic configurations accessible of $D_{\hat{\mathcal{H}}}=45$ when $N_B=8$ (approximately 6 times larger than the number of configurations on the dimer for the same number of bosons).
 In spite of this, we observed that the BS-Kerr ansatz performs very well as shown in Fig.~\ref{fig:Proof_3sites}.
 In this case, we retrieve some differences between the results obtained with the two initial states.
-The monomodal initial state seems to perform better and less layers are globally required to encode the ground state with a fidelity higher than 99$\%$.
-As for the BH dimer, only one layer is required for $\Lambda = 0.01$ when this initial state is used.

-Still, the ansatz is clearly able to efficiently transform both initial states into a very good approximation to the exact ground state.
-As readily seen in Fig.~\ref{fig:Proof_3sites}, choosing a circuit depth with $N_L \sim 1.25 \times N_B$ guaranties an efficient encoding of the ground state in all cases considered here for the attractive three-site BH model.
+The single-mode initial state seems to perform better in term of resource efficiency as the latter requires globally less layers to encode the ground state with a fidelity higher than 99$\%$. {Typically, we see in Fig.~\ref{fig:Proof_3sites} that the number of layers detected increases up to $N_L=8$ for a single-mode initial state against a maximum of $N_L=10$ layers for the two-mode one.
+The associated number of Kerr gate being 24 and 30 respectively.} Still, the results obtained here reveal the good expressibility of the minimal ansatz which is able to accurately transform both different initial states into very good approximations of the exact ground state.
+As readily seen in Fig.~\ref{fig:Proof_3sites}, choosing a circuit depth with $N_L \sim 1.25 \times N_B$ guaranties an efficient encoding of the ground state in all cases considered here.
+As a last remark for the three-site system, note again that only one layer is required for $\Lambda = 0.01$ when this initial state is used (dark blue curve).
+We refer the interested reader to Appendix.~\ref{app:demo} where we give a mathematical demonstration of this feature.